Bachelor of Exercise and Sport Science (53J)

 Corey Somerville, Exercise Science student

-• State and national sporting academies and institutes
+• National, state, and club-based sporting organisations and institutes

 • Fitness centres or gymnasiums